 - “One of my buddies told me about this investment he has a really good feeling about.
 You should buy this too.”

 - “I analyzed the whole stock market last weekend and I’m an expert now.
 Trust me on what to buy.”

-We cencerely hope you didn’t follow this advice if you heard it before.
+We sincerely hope you didn’t follow this advice if you heard it before.
 It is exactly unprofessional and uneducated financial advice that is almost guaranteed to lose your money.
 We see people making these mistakes over and over again.
-That is why this article is designed to give you all 8 investing mistakes people make, so you do not have to do them yourself.
+That is why this article is designed to give you all 8 Investing fails people make, so you do not have to do them yourself.

 - Investing Tip #1 Find Your ‘Why’: Think of the bigger picture and the goals you are investing for

 - Investing Tip #2 Think Long-term: Ideally you are Investing for the long-term – or at least as long as possible

 - Investing Tip #3 Diversification: Spread your risk and invest in many different asset classes and investment products